72andSunny: History with MDC

 In 2010, MDC Partners acquired the agency.
 Following the acquisition, 72andSunny added clients including Google, Target, Starbucks, Diageo, and General Mills to its roster.

 In 2011, 72andSunny created Benetton's controversial "UnHate" campaign featuring world leaders kissing.

-In 2011, 72andSunny started working with Activision Call of Duty, inventing an annual "live action trailer," featuring celebrities including Jonah Hill, Taylor Kitsch, Michael B Jordan, and Cara Delevigne.
+In 2011, 72andSunny started working with Activision Call of Duty, inventing an annual "live action trailer," featuring celebrities including Jonah Hill, Taylor Kitsch, Michael B Jordan, and Cara Delevingne.

 That same year, 72andSunny also launched 72U, an in-house communications school.
 Kelly Schoeffel and Geoff McGann were the first leaders.

 Samsung's 2012 campaign, "Apple Fanboys," was credited with helping Samsung surpass Apple in phone sales.

 In 2013, John Boiler became the company's first CEO and Glenn Cole became its sole Chief Creative Officer.

 The company was named "Agency of the Year" in 2013 and again in 2014 by Advertising Age and Adweek.

 In 2015, 72andSunny produced a series of campaigns based around Adidas, described as "relentless and aggressive storytelling," under the brand line "Here To Create."

 In 2015, 72andSunny launched Brand Citizens, a purpose and impact consultancy "to help brands make doing good a central part of their marketing," led by former CEO of the Surfrider Foundation, Jim Moriarty.

 In 2016, 72andSunny's Amsterdam offices debuted their own product, RAYNSIE, a line of weatherproof coveralls for urban riders.
 The agency called RAYNSIE's design an "homage to the city" based on the bright colors and prints.

 72andSunny released a "Diversity Playbook" in 2017 that it invited competitors to "steal."

 In 2017, 72andSunny founders Glenn Code and John Boiler became "Creative Chairmen;" Matt Jarvis was promoted to CEO.

 In 2018, Hecho En 72, the production entity housed within 72andSunny, launched as its own company, Hecho Studios.

 In 2019, MDC established 72andSunny as an anchor of its "Constellation" strategy, together with Instrument, CP&B, Redscout, and Hecho Studio.